hindu-comm/weblogs/manasataramgini/2015/08/2015-08-23_a-brief-note-on-animal-heads-celtic-human-sacrifice-and-indo-european-tradition.md

 The use of sweet honey is interesting for the Atharvanic injunction for a kṣatriya’s corpse is: “madhūtsiktena kṣatriyasyāvasiñcati” (A stream of honey is poured over the kṣatriya’s); thus, Achilles was being given a kṣatriya’s funeral.
-Eating of Achilles by the fires of Hephaestus may be compared with the phrase of the corpse-eating Agni Kravyāda in the Veda.
+Eating of Achilles by the fires ofHephaestus may be compared with the phrase of the corpse-eating Agni Kravyāda in the Veda.
 The Kurgan custom of the steppes is also retained by the Greeks who pile a Kurgan for Achilles, even as described in the Atharvan and